The X-shooter Spectral Library (XSL): Data Release 3

-The severity varies from spectrum to spectrum, and is worse between UVB/VIS, than between VIS/NIR.
+The severity varies from spectrum to spectrum and is worse between UVB and VIS than between VIS and NIR.
 These areas in the spectrum should be used with extreme caution.

-\item We have compared our extinction values with those from L20.
-We find a good match for warm ($T_\mathrm{eff} > 4000\,\mathrm{K}$) stars, with an rms scatter of 0.17\,mag.
-Furthermore, we found extinction values for 184 XSL stars that are situated in the mapped regions of \citet{Bayestar2019} and found the rms scatter of the differences to be 0.29\,mag.
-The comparison of the three methods points toward a uncertainty of 0.20\,mag for stars warmer than 4000\,K.
+\item We compared our extinction values with those from L20.
+We find a good match for warm ($T_\mathrm{eff} > 4000\,\mathrm{K}$) stars, with an rms scatter of 0.12\,mag.
+Furthermore, we found extinction values for 182 XSL stars that are situated in the mapped regions of \citet{Bayestar2019} and found the rms scatter of the differences to be 0.29\,mag.
+The comparison of the three methods points towards an uncertainty of 0.20\,mag for stars warmer than 4000\,K.

 \item We find an excellent agreement between the $(\mathrm{BP-RP})$ colours measured from the XSL DR3 spectra and from \citet{GaiaEDR3}, with zero median offset and an rms scatter of 0.037\,mag for warm ($T_\mathrm{eff} > 4000\,\mathrm{K}$) stars.